Lelik13a/Zabbix-OpenVZ/README.md

 8. apply template "Template OpenVZ Node" to OpenVZ hardware node (otherwise known as host system).
 9. enjoy.

+You can tune macros (like {$PROC_CT_WARN}) in template Template OpenVZ CT, or set macros  to parent host (hardware node), it will be inherited to auto-discovered CT host.
+This is zabbix restriction.

 Install extend check inside CT
 ============
 1. copy ctextcheckdiscover.pl ctextcheck.sh to /etc/zabbix/